M.A. Program Course Descriptions

 Family Therapy II: Postmodern Models (3 units)

-This course provides advanced training in the theories and techniques of modern and post-modern schools of family therapy including Cognitive Behavioral, Behavioral, Solution-Focused, and Narrative Therapy.
-Also included are the evidence-based treatments and outcome research associated with each theory.
-Specific family issues addressed include: transition to parenthood, parenting young and school-age children, household division of labor, and blended families.
+This course provides advanced training in the family therapy models and techniques of Cognitive Behavioral, Behavioral, Solution-Focused, and Narrative Therapy.
+Each theory is paired with its associated evidence-based treatments and outcome research.
+This class also addresses the specific family issues of transitioning to parenthood, parenting young and school-age children, household division of labor, and blended families.
 Throughout, careful attention is paid to the historical and cultural context in which the theories were developed and the implications for working with diverse populations in recovery-oriented community mental health settings.

 Family Violence and Protection (1.5 units)